 After you return to Paris, make your way back to the Eiffel Tower to see its lights twinkle at night.
 For a classic view, head across the Seine to Esplanade Trocadero.
 Seeing the Eiffel Tower illuminated at night is the perfect way to end a wonderful four days in Paris!

 Final Thoughts About Our 4 Days in Paris

 Four days in Paris was the perfect amount of time to see many of Paris’ top sights, while still leaving plenty of things to do on a future visit.
-A few things we missed that I would have liked to see during our four days in Paris were the Arc de Triomphe, Jardin de Tuileries, and Père-Lachaise Cemetery.
+A few things we missed that I would have liked to see during our four days in Paris were the Arc de Triomphe, Jardin de Tuileries, Père-Lachaise Cemetery, and the catacombs.